martinctl/adaguleeer/README.md

 1. At this stage of the project we hand picked famous video games, plotted their average generated views over time and then compared these plots with e-sports tounaments of the corresponding video games.
 This analysis shows that e-sports tounament have a real impact on viewerships in Youtube and offers a lead for a more in depth analysis in Milestone 3.

-2. In order to understand the structure of gaming communities in Youtube we decided to create a graph where each node represents a video game and each edge represents how close are these video games in terms of their communities (In other words, to what extent do different videos games' communities **overlap**).
+2. In order to understand the structure of gaming communities on YouTube we decided to create a graph where each node represents a video game and each edge represents how close are these video games in terms of their communities (In other words, to what extent do different videos games' communities **overlap**).
 This graph will be created based on the commments data where the edge weights represent the number of users that commented on both video games represented by the nodes.
-For the time being we chose to create the graph based on **100M** comments as a **Proof of Concept**.
+A similar graph representing community proximity between **creators** will also be added.
+For the time being we chose to create the graph based only on **100M** comments as a **Proof of Concept**.

 ### Proposed Timeline